Met Office warning for thunderstorms and flood alerts on bank holiday Sunday

 Sunday:

-A cloudy start with spells of rain.
-Turning showery into the afternoon with some sunny spells in between any showers, though these heavy and thundery at times.
+A cloudy start with spells of rain pushing northwards.
+Becoming showery into the afternoon with some sunny spells in between.
+The showers however, turning heavy and thundery at times.
 Temperatures around average.

 Additional reporting by PA